 The book starts off at the end, the 28th summer, then moves to the beginning.
 If you haven’t seen the movie, Same Time, Next Year, it may not have the same resonance.
 You can watch it after, too, but there are some spoilers in the novel.
 This is not a retelling of the movie, but a decades-long romance based on the same premise.
 Mallory and Jake meet, have a long weekend fling, then repeat every year on the same weekend.

 In the meantime, Jake marries his childhood sweetheart.
 He loves Ursula, but he can’t give up Mallory.
 On the other hand, Mallory has a few long term relationships, has a child from a one night stand, but always comes back to Jake, year in and year out.
 Intellectually, I really detest the premise of a married man cheating annually, but somehow Hilderbrand had me rooting for them to keep it going.

 The book is divided into parts by decade, then each chapter is a new year, a new summer.
 I loved how each chapter started with a page or so of what was happening that year; all of the major headlines of the year, the hot books and TV shows, cultural references, and more.
 And I especially loved that there a completely fictitious president elected in 2016.
 Thank you, Elin!

 28 Summers is a completely engrossing, beautiful summer read.
 I loved it.

 28 SUMMERS by Elin Hilderbrand.
 Little, Brown and Company (June 16, 2020).
 ISBN 978-0316420044.
 432 pages.

 This entry was posted on Saturday, June 27th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Women's Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.